 Taxis, local buses, subway, etc.

-Typical prices for Transportation in Mexico are listed below.
-These actual costs are from real travelers and can give you an idea of the Transportation prices in Mexico, but your costs will vary based on your travel style.
+Typical prices for transit in Mexico are listed below.
+These actual costs are from real travelers and can give you an idea of the overall transportation costs in Mexico.
+Keep in mind that your individual costs will vary based on your method of transit, as hired cars such as taxis are generally much more expensive than public transportation.

 Food Budget in Mexico